Labbyn/labbyn/README.md

 # Labbyn

-Labbyn is a application for your datacenter, labolatory or homelab.
+Labbyn is an application for your datacenter, labolatory or homelab.
 You can monitor your infrastructure, set location of each server/platform on interactive dashboard, store information about your assets in inventory and more.
-Everthing on modern GUI, deployable on most Linux machines and OPEN SOURCE.
+Everthing on modern GUI, deployable on most Linux machines and **OPEN SOURCE**.

 ## Installation